Thermal Emission Microscope for Semiconductor Device Fault Isolation

 Fast and Simple

-Sentris overcomes these limitations, providing an easy and affordable solution for IC defect isolation.
+Sentris overcomes the limitations of liquid crystal analysis.
 No surface coating is required, and hot spots below 0.001°C can be detected.
 Furthermore, high-frequency lock-in thermography minimizes heat diffusion, enabling the precise location of faults.

 Functional and Uncomplicated

 The innovative Sentris fault isolation process was developed by Optotherm to simplify and reduce the cost of the lock-in thermography process.
 Traditional lock-in thermography systems include complex function generators and power supplies in order to synchronize device power with the capture of infrared images.
 By eliminating the need for these complicated and expensive instruments, Sentris provides a straightforward and affordable technique to semiconductor defect isolation.

 - Resistive shorts between gate and drain

 - Shorts in mold compound of packaged devices

 - Latch-up sites